top of page

 Traditional CBT approaches sometimes face limitations, as evidence shows negative effects can occur from excessive attempts to control, eliminate, or suppress athletes' internal states.
 As a result, mindfulness-based interventions are emerging as promising alternatives that complement conventional mental performance training:

-• Mindfulness-Acceptance-Commitment (MAC) - Training showing positive associations with athletic performance, psychological flexibility, and flow state
+• Mindfulness-Acceptance-Commitment (MAC): Training showing positive associations with athletic performance and psychological flexibility.

-Essentially, whereas CBT works by helping athletes identify and change negative thoughts, mindfulness approaches create space to acknowledge discomfort while acting in alignment with values.
+While CBT helps athletes identify and change negative thoughts, mindfulness approaches create space to acknowledge discomfort while acting in alignment with values.

 Training Pathways for Mental Performance Consultants

 Mental performance consultant training continues evolving toward integration of multiple evidence-based modalities.
 Currently, practitioners receive education in six key cognitive defusion techniques from ACT that help athletes distance themselves from unhelpful thoughts.
-Additionally, new training models emphasize team-based mental health primary and secondary prevention approaches.
-Future mental performance coach training will likely incorporate broader preventive strategies, as CBT skills promote positive self-concept that benefits athletes' wellbeing while potentially preventing onset of mental illness.
-This integrated approach reflects a growing recognition that mental performance training serves both performance enhancement and mental health protection—ultimately creating more resilient, psychologically flexible athletes.
+Future mental performance coach training will likely incorporate broader preventive strategies, as CBT skills promote a positive self-concept.
+This integrated approach reflects a growing recognition that mental performance training serves both performance enhancement and mental health protection, ultimately creating more resilient, psychologically flexible athletes.

 Conclusion on How Sport Psychologists Use CBT